The Business Case for Decentralized Social Media and Why It Matters Now

 1. The Need for Decentralized Social Networks

 Traditional social media has generated a dystopian standard where data usage and mandatory ad viewing are determined by each platform’s silo.
-Growing dissatisfaction among users, coupled with lawsuits and regulatory threats, has not been enough to drive meaningful change.
-Let’s analyze what’s happening inside and around the social media space and why DeSoc is gaining ground.
+Growing dissatisfaction among users, coupled with lawsuits and regulatory threats, has not been enough to drive meaningful change..
+Let’s analyze what’s happening and inside and around the social media space and why DeSoc is gaining ground.

 Read